A Bandra Walking Itinerary

 People (star!) watch

 People flock every day outside Galaxy Towers to spot Salman Khan or outside Mannat for a peek at Shah Rukh Khan, but you can probably spot a star or starlet at a vegan cafe or a fancy brunch place in Bandra.
-Hakkasan is a star favorite, as is Olive Bar and Kitchen.
+Hakkasan is the stars’ favorite, as is Olive Bar and Kitchen.
 A few more Bollywood favourites can be found here.

 Where to stay in Bandra as a tourist